 A few years ago, I saw a video of a teacher’s union marching down the street.
 These teachers were protesting in support of higher wages.
 However, each teacher was wearing a Che Guevara t-shirt.
-When asked why they were wearing the shirts, they could not fully explain it (Pundit, 2012).
+When asked why they wore the shirts, they could not fully explain it (Pundit, 2012).
 One teacher went as far as to call Che a role model.
-I found this ironic considering that Che was a racist murderer who burned books and despised homosexuals.
+I found this ironic, considering Che was a racist murderer who burned books and despised homosexuals.

 I want to share the following information in a very basic way to ensure that the message is beyond clear and can be comprehended by anyone who may happen to read it.
 Again, I challenge you to be objective and open-minded.

 Over the years, I have had numerous debates about various forms of government.
 These eventually led to a discussion about good and bad leaders.
 During one such discussion, I was told the following about Che Guevara.

 “Che Guevara is a hero and a revolutionary.
 I don’t know why more Americans don’t love the man.”